 Is having a destination wedding selfish?

-For me this one is a no brainer.
+For me, this one is a no brainer.
 There’s no law dictating who must be at your wedding.
-A glorious benefit of getting married in Vietnam is you are able to control the guest list.
+A glorious benefit of getting married in Vietnam is you can control the guest list.
 If it's the two of you - that's perfect.
 If it's 40 - it's perfect too.
 As long as it is what you want.

-I've actually officiated for a number of couples who actually "ran away" from the pressure so they could get married the way they wanted.
+I've officiated for several couples who actually "ran away" from the pressure so they could get married the way they wanted.
 Kudos to those humans, I say.

 And you can always have a party with Aunty Betty and the rest of your friends and family when you get back.
 Double win!